Azure/azure-powershell/src/Resources/docs/latest-2019-04-30/Update-AzResourceGroup.md

 ```

 ### -Name
-The name of the resource group.
+The name of the resource group to update.
+The name is case insensitive.

 ```yaml
 Type: System.String